10 Levels for Body Movements with Functional Movement Training

 Of course this all sounds great in theory but there are times when we are so involved in an action, there is no head room for concentrating on the body, we just want to get the job done as quickly as possible.
 So we revert back to old, damaging habits.
 No worries, as long as you are aware of making a wrong move, you can perform the appropriate Counter Move to remedy the damage done.
 One thing is for sure, we predominantly tend to bend down and forward.
 Therefore a daily dose of backward arching and upward and outward reaching is essential to keep us upright.
 Watch the next video for an explanation of what your muscles have to say about counter moves for recovery.

-Counter Move for the 10 Heights for Body Movements
+Counter Move for the 10 Levels for Body Movements

-The benefits of using some, preferably all of the 10 Heights for Body Movements for all low-level actions are:
+The benefits of using some, preferably all of the 10 Levels for Body Movements for all low-level actions are:

 - Alignment - The back and neck vertebrae can be held in their vertically balanced alignment.